KAJAGOOGOO IN THE 80S

-With their flashy hair, lush music production and basslines to die for, Kajagoogoo are about as eighties as you can get, but in a good way, of course.
+Were they the kings of 80s synthpop?
+Maybe not, but with their flashy hair, lush music production and basslines to die for, Kajagoogoo were about as eighties as you can get, but in a good way, of course.
 The band are best remembered for their No.1 UK single Too Shy.
 It was taken from the band's debut album White Feathers which reached No.5 in the UK charts and No.38 in the U.S.

 During 1983, Kajagoogoo achieved success with two more UK hits from the White Feathers album which were; Ooh to be Ah (No.7 - UK) and Hang On Now (No.13 - UK).
 The album was mainly produced by Duran Duran's Nick Rhodes and their own producer Colin Thurston.